 One of the biggest cost and design decisions we made was on the appliances.
 We went back and forth on these several times before landing on our final choices, which we just finalized in the last 2 weeks (thankfully we have a deadline!)
 I have all of the appliances tagged at the bottom, but thanks to @chrislovesjulia, we fell in love with the Frigidaire Pro line for refrigeration.
 It gives us a whopping 5 lineal feet of refrigeration/freezing and the price point is amazing.
 Plus, it gives us that touch of commercial test-kitchen that we love.

-Jenn-Air also has a great program for designers, so we really lucked out on the range/oven because we really wanted a 48” dual fuel double oven and they made that happen.
+Jenn-Air also has a great program for designers, so we really lucked out on the range/oven because we really wanted a 48” dual fuel double oven.
 We also went with their under-counter beverage refrigerator that has 6 different cooling zones, and their under-counter drawer microwave.
 Both the microwave and beverage refrig are at the wet bar/snack area.

 The plumbing is pretty simple in our kitchen—we wanted a large stainless sink with tall faucet and a prep sink at the wet bar that could be used for drinks or for a second person working at the island.

 Going back to the mixed metals aesthetic, we kept the main sink/faucet stainless, and explored blacks and brasses at the wet bar to give that niche a 1960s Mad Men feel.
 A little bit of glitz with finishes and textures that will stand the test of time.

 Another one of the most important decisions was cabinet choice.
 We explored so many options and design styles– from Ikea, to Ikea with custom doors, to fully custom.
 In the end, we went fully custom to get all of the dimensions and features we wanted.